 However, during times of money printing—like the COVID-19 era that has caused trillions of dollars to be added into circulation— investors tend to flood into verifiably scarce assets, such as Bitcoin.
 For this reason, Bitcoin is often purchased as a hedge against inflation.

-With an appalling one in five US dollars being created in 2020 alone (an 18% increase in the money supply in only a year’s time), you can see why Bitcoin appears to be a safer store of value than cash.
+Because a shocking one in five US dollars were created in 2020 to provide economic stimulus, you can see why Bitcoin appears to be a safer store of value than cash.
+U.S. dollars are anything but scarce when you realized they can be manufactured in bulk by decree of the Federal Reserve.

 Since banks are not involved when you buy Bitcoin, you store it in specialized cryptocurrency wallets for safekeeping.
 This keeps it safe from being stolen by hackers.